morrownr/8821au/README.md

 ##### [Click for USB WiFi Adapter Information for Linux](https://github.com/morrownr/USB-WiFi)

 News: A new version of this driver is now available.
-Testing has shown it to be a much improved driver over the driver here.
-Managed and master modes perform without known issues and performance is good.
+Testing has shown it to be a solid driver.
+The driver located here will be discontinued in the near future so please transition to the new driver as you are able to do so.

 [8821au-20210708](https://github.com/morrownr/8821au-20210708/blob/main/README.md)